quaive/quaive.manual/en/workspaces/workspace_overview.rst

 In the documents section all content stored in a workspace is managed.

-Learn more about handling workspace content here: :ref:'workspace-content'
+Learn more about handling workspace content here: :ref:`workspace-content

 .. image::  images/workspace-documents.png